Getting Started with the Teensy

 The pushbutton on the LC is not a reset button but instead triggers HalfKay mode.
 This allows the board to reboot to the newest code or accept new uploaded code.

 When it comes to soldering your Teensy, there are many different options available to you.
 IF you have not soldered before, make sure to check out the following tutorial!

-Solder Directly Into your Circuit
+Solder Directly Into Your Circuit

 We generally recommend against soldering directly between any two boards you want to connect -- if something burns out or is connected incorrectly, you've set yourself up for a lot of annoying rework (and the danger of ripping a pad off of the board).